Randa-Lakab/Iris-flower-classifier-3D/README.md

 •Build a simple GUI with Tkinter/Streamlit

-Deploy as a small web app for online classification
+•Deploy as a small web app for online classification

 ###  Usage